SimVascular/svZeroDSolver/docs/pages/main.md

 The number of timesteps between each time the output is written is specified by `output_interval`.
 By default, output is written at every time step.

+# Graphical User Interfaces - Quick User Guide

+The svZeroDSolver package includes two graphical interfaces - svZeroDVisualization and svZeroDGUI.

+The svZeroDVisualization application allows users visualize the connectivity of 0D models and the simulated hemodynamics in each block.
+A user guide is available [here](@ref visualization).

+The svZeroDGUI application  allows users to create 0D models using an interactive drag-drop graphical interface.
+Details are available [here](@ref GUI).

 # svZeroDCalibrator - Quick User Guide

 svZeroDCalibrator can be used to calibrate cardiovascular 0D models (i.e. infer optimal